tinymce/beehive-flow/README.md

 ### Does beehive-flow work with yarn workspaces, lerna or monorepos?

-Not yet.
-This is something that would be valuable to add.
+Not yet, but this is planned.

 ### Does beehive-flow work with any types of package other than NPM?